About Alvy Carragher

 Alvy has also won multiple national awards for her early writing as both the illustrator and writer for With All the Finesse of a Badger; a blog-based on the haphazard nature of growing up in rural Ireland.
 It was also archived by the National Library of Ireland.
 In addition, she penned the satirical diary of Silvia Heaney and spent a year as the first Poetry Editor for Headstuff.org, where she focused on promoting new and established poets, creating a sense of community among her team of contributors, and making Irish poetry more accessible.

-A member-from-afar of the Dublin Writers' Forum and an active member of Vancouver's Shut Up and Write Meet Ups, Alvy finds that creative communities are an invaluable support system in what is often a rather introverted career.
-She currently lives in Vancouver, Canada, where she is working on a second young adult novel and some adult fiction.
+A former member of Dublin Writers' Forum and Vancouver's Shut Up and Write Meet Ups, Alvy finds that creative communities are an invaluable support system for all writers.
+She currently lives in Toronto, where she is working on poetry and fiction.

 You can read about Alvy's approach to both her published books, below.